Anne Marie's Weaving Gallery - The Looms

 8shaft

-The following loom is now For Sale
+The following loom has now been sold

 The Eric Noble Rug Loom, which I purchased from Bella Head in Adelaide, is a very sturdy 4 shaft rug loom with a weaving width of more than 70 inches.